3G: History

 3G technology was the result of research and development work carried out by the International Telecommunication Union (ITU) in the early 1980s.
 3G specifications and standards were developed in fifteen years.
 The technical specifications were made available to the public under the name IMT-2000.
 The communication spectrum between 400 MHz to 3 GHz was allocated for 3G.
 Both the government and communication companies approved the 3G standard.
 The first pre-commercial 3G network was launched by NTT DoCoMo in Japan in 1998, branded as FOMA.
 It was first available in May 2001 as a pre-release (test) of W-CDMA technology.
 The first commercial launch of 3G was also by NTT DoCoMo in Japan on 1 October 2001, although it was initially somewhat limited in scope; broader availability of the system was delayed by apparent concerns over its reliability.

 The first European pre-commercial network was an UMTS network on the Isle of Man by Manx Telecom, the operator then owned by British Telecom, and the first commercial network (also UMTS based W-CDMA) in Europe was opened for business by Telenor in December 2001 with no commercial handsets and thus no paying customers.

 The first network to go commercially live was by SK Telecom in South Korea on the CDMA-based 1xEV-DO technology in January 2002.
 By May 2002, the second South Korean 3G network was by KT on EV-DO and thus the South Koreans were the first to see competition among 3G operators.

 The first commercial United States 3G network was by Monet Mobile Networks, on CDMA2000 1x EV-DO technology, but the network provider later shut down operations.
-The second 3G network operator in the USA was Verizon Wireless in July 2002, also on CDMA2000 1x EV-DO.
+The second 3G network operator in the US was Verizon Wireless in July 2002, also on CDMA2000 1x EV-DO.
 AT&T Mobility was also a true 3G UMTS network, having completed its upgrade of the 3G network to HSUPA.

 The first commercial United Kingdom 3G network was started by Hutchison Telecom which was originally behind Orange S.A.
 In 2003, it announced first commercial third generation or 3G mobile phone network in the UK.

 The first pre-commercial demonstration network in the southern hemisphere was built in Adelaide, South Australia, by m.Net Corporation in February 2002 using UMTS on 2100 MHz.
 This was a demonstration network for the 2002 IT World Congress.
 The first commercial 3G network was launched by Hutchison Telecommunications branded as Three or "3" in June 2003.

 In India, on 11 December 2008, the first 3G mobile and internet services were launched by a state-owned company, Mahanagar Telecom Nigam Limited (MTNL), within the metropolitan cities of Delhi and Mumbai.
 After MTNL, another state-owned company, Bharat Sanchar Nigam Limited (BSNL), began deploying the 3G networks country-wide.

 Emtel launched the first 3G network in Africa.